Luddi96/BREmote/README.md

 Logo uses "watersport" and "Skate" by Adrien Coquet from https://thenounproject.com/.
 CC BY 3.0.

 Thanks to Daniel for implementing and testing the magnetic connector!
+Tanks to Dyse for implementing the soft gears feature!